ember-community-russia/awesome-ember/README.md

 - [ember-native-class-polyfill](https://github.com/pzuraq/ember-native-class-polyfill) - This addon provides a polyfill for the native class behavior that was proposed in Ember.js RFCs #240 and #337.
 - [ember-router-service-polyfill](https://github.com/rwjblue/ember-router-service-polyfill) - This addon provides a best effort polyfill for the ember-routing-router-service feature added in Ember.js 2.15.
 - [ember-fn-helper-polyfill](https://github.com/rwjblue/ember-fn-helper-polyfill) - This addon provides a polyfill for the {{fn}} helper as described in RFCs #470.
+- [ember-named-blocks-polyfill](https://github.com/ember-polyfills/ember-named-blocks-polyfill) - This addon provides a polyfill for the Yieldable Named Blocks feature.

 ### PWA